fjorwb/ecommerce-rest-api-project/README.md

 Usage
 This project can be used as a backend for an e-commerce website.
 The project handles various endpoints a user may need to access while online shopping such as:

-creating user accounts
+- creating user accounts
-users can save addresses and payment methods to account displaying products and allowing query by parameter creating carts, and consolidating carts when a user logs in checkout flow and charging payments with Stripe order summaries accessed through user account
+users can save first and last name, email, and password to register and shopping
+- displaying products and allowing query by parameter
+- creating carts, and consolidating carts when a user logs in
-Note: Must use HTTPS with JWT Bearer Authentication See Swagger API Documentation for info routes and their variable requirements.
+- checkout flow and charging payments
+- order summaries accessed through user account
+- Authentication and Authorization with three roles: admin, manager, and user

 ## Features